hrishidev/XcodeSnippets/README.md

 3. The folder* will open, paste all the .codesnippet files
 4. Restart Xcode
 5. Type snippet and access the code snippets you just added

+- [ ] Create a run script to paste into Xcode's Code Snippet Directory
+- [ ] Create a run script to copy from Xcode's Code Snippet Directory